jm961/DevPath/backend/README.md

 This will:

 - ✅ Check PostgreSQL installation and status
-- ✅ Create the database
+- ✅ Create local database
 - ✅ Generate secure environment variables
 - ✅ Install dependencies
 - ✅ Initialize database tables
-- ✅ Test the connection

 Then start the server: